PHPAdam/PHPAdam.github.io/_posts/2020-8-13-robo-advisers-dont-exist.md

 ![alt text](https://cyborg.finance/v2/logo/400x100-head.webp "Cyborg Finance")

 The clue with [Cyborg Finance] is in the name.
 A Cyborg is a person who's abilities are extended before usual human limitations by technology.
 It's not Robo but a Human Adviser aided by technology.
-It goes out to say "it's about service, not technology" [11].
+It goes out to say "Technology assists our advice, technology does not make our advice."
+[11].

 ## MortgageGym

-[MortgageGym], a once described RoboAdviser with millions in funding [8].
+[MortgageGym], a once described RoboAdviser with millions in funding [12].
 Now on its homepage, has the headline "Online mortgage service with real advisers" [8].
 There is nothing robotic about real advisers.

 ## Hoocht

-Hoocht a "real-time mortgage advice platform using chatbots to handle customer conversations, which are followed by automatically-generated mortgage and borrowing capacity illustrations" [5].
+Hoocht a "real-time mortgage advice platform using chatbots to handle customer conversations, which are followed by automatically-generated mortgage and borrowing capacity illustrations"[5] .
 Hoocht closed in 2019

-##Burrow (Dwell)
+## Burrow (Dwell)
-Dwell Mortgages chief executive Pradeep Raman says: “We don’t see ourselves as a robo-adviser" Dwell customers can either speak to advisers on the telephone or over WhatsApp to collect outstanding information.
-Dwell was rename Burrow and then closed.
-No longer a broker is now software other mortgage brokers can use for onboarding clients.
+[Burrow Mortgages] chief executive Pradeep Raman says: “We don’t see ourselves as a robo-adviser" Dwell customers can either speak to advisers on the telephone or over WhatsApp to collect outstanding information.
+Dwell was renamed Burrow and then closed.
+No longer a broker, Burrow is now software other mortgage brokers can use for onboarding clients.

 ## Mojo Mortgages